gsaltintas/CIL-CollaborativeFiltering/README.md

 - Pass `-w` flag to setup wandb.
 The setup script will create a database file in the main directory by default, which Optuna uses.

+<span style="background-color:#ff9999; color:black"> <b>Macbook users</b></span>: Please be aware that matplotlib installation may be problematic for M1 Chip, you may comment it out in requirements.txt.

 ## Wandb &#128239;&#128214;
 - We offer [Wandb](https://docs.wandb.ai/) logging for experiment tracking.
 If not used, GLocal-K experiments are logged to local Tensorboard, and baselines experiments are logged as written output.
 - [Installation script](#installation) handles wandb login and setup when `-w` flag is passed.
 If you haven't exported your wandb credentials to your environment, you are advised to reply 'yes' to wandb login prompt.